mikezom/bigbedbot-py/README.md

 # bigbedbot-py
-A rework of a personal bot, connecting to qq through mirai-http
+A rework of a personal bot, based on Graia Application for mirai-api-http

+Currently not functioning